-CC.
+DD.
 "High terrain" means any area having an elevation 900 feet or more above the base of a source's stack.

-DD.
+EE.
 "Indian governing body" means the governing body of any tribe, band, or group of Indians subject to the jurisdiction of the United States and recognized by the United States as possessing power of self-government.

-EE.
-"Innovative control technology" means any system of air pollution control that has not been adequately demonstrated in practice.
-But such system would have a substantial likelihood of achieving greater continuous emissions reduction than any control system in current practice or achieving at least comparable reductions at lower cost in terms of energy, economics, or non-air quality environmental impacts.

 FF.
+"Innovative control technology" means any system of air pollution control that has not been adequately demonstrated in practice, but would have a substantial likelihood of achieving greater continuous emissions reduction than any control system in current practice or achieving at least comparable reductions at lower cost in terms of energy, economics, or non-air quality environmental impacts.

+GG.
 "Low terrain" means any area other than high terrain.

-GG.
+HH.
 "Lowest achievable emission rate (LAER)" means, for any source, the more stringent rate of emissions based on the following: